 The jsPlumb Toolkit is a wrapper around the open source jsPlumb library that provides several key pieces of functionality:

 The Toolkit version of jsPlumb has the Community version as a dependency.
-The current version of the Toolkit is 1.1.6, for which the minimum required version of jsPlumb is 2.2.8.
+The current version of the Toolkit is 1.2.1, which bundles version 2.3.0 of the Community edition.

 The best place to get started familiarising yourself with the architecture of the Toolkit is to read through the documentation on one of the example applications - either the Database Visualizer or the Flowchart Designer.
 Then, with your licensed copy of the Toolkit, you can use Grunt to create a clone of one of these apps and start hacking away.